William Fortescue, 1st Earl of Clermont: Career

 He served as High Sheriff of Louth in 1746.
-He represented Louth in the Irish House of Commons from 1745 to 1760 and subsequently Monaghan Borough from 1761 to 1770.
+He represented County Louth in the Irish House of Commons from 1745 to 1760 and subsequently the borough of Monaghan from 1761 to 1770.
 In 1768 he sat briefly as Member of Parliament for Dundalk before opting to sit for Monaghan Borough, for which he had also been elected.
 He was appointed Governor and Custos Rotulorum of County Monaghan for life in 1775, standing down just before his death in 1806.
 He was created Earl of Clermont in 1777 and a Knight Founder of the Order of St Patrick on 30 March 1795.
 He was a francophile and it is believed on that account he selected Clermont as the name of his earldom.

 He had horseracing interests and his racing silks were all crimson.
 He was known in racing circles as the Father of the Turf and won the Derby with his horse Aimwell.
+He had a country estate in Norfolk.

-He had a country estate in Norfolk and his London townhouse was 44 Berkeley Square in Mayfair, which he purchased after the death of its builder, Lady Isabella Finch (1700–1771), the 7th daughter of Daniel Finch, 7th Earl of Winchilsea, 2nd Earl of Nottingham.
+His London townhouse was 44 Berkeley Square in Mayfair, which he purchased from George Finch-Hatton in 1774, after the death of its builder, Lady Isabella Finch (1700–1771), the 7th daughter of Daniel Finch, 7th Earl of Winchilsea.
 In the early 1960s it became the home of the Clermont Club, an exclusive gambling club, and its basement and garden were occupied until 2018 by the then exclusive nightclub Annabel's.